abhiTronix/vidgear/docs/gears/webgear/advanced.md

 !!! new "New in v0.2.1"
     This example was added in `v0.2.1`.

-WebGear allows you to easily define your own custom Source that you want to use to manipulate your frames before sending them onto the browser.
+WebGear allows you to easily define your own custom Source that you want to use to transform your frames before sending them onto the browser.

 !!! warning "JPEG Frame-Compression and all of its [performance enhancing attributes](../usage/#performance-enhancements) are disabled with a Custom Source!"